-Samsung’s ultrawide CF791 is a quantum leap forward in monitor tech
+The Samsung CF791 is still the best ultrawide monitor you can buy

 The DT Accessory Pack

 Similarly, you could pick up the LG 38UC99, a 38-inch IPS monitor, which delivers an immersive experience with a massive panel, but less-than-impressive contrast.
-It’ll also run you an extra $500 more the CF791.
+It’s also significantly more expensive at $1,300.
+That’s almost double the CF791’s current price of $750.

 How long will it last?